Cost Segregation Benchmarks 2026

 Properties already substantially depreciated

 If you're past year 5 on a residential property and never did cost seg, a Form 3115 lookback can still recover missed depreciation.
-But if you're past year 15–20, the remaining basis is small enough that the study fee may not pay back.
-Worth running the numbers either way.
+Past year 15–20, the remaining basis may not justify the study fee.

 06

 Cost segregation on a furnished STR captures FF&E in 5-year property.
-If you convert to unfurnished long-term within 1–2 years, you may face partial-disposition recapture on the FF&E. Wait until you commit to the use-case before ordering the study.
+Convert to unfurnished long-term within 1–2 years and you may face partial-disposition recapture on the FF&E.

 Studies that do make sense almost always have a few characteristics in common: depreciable basis > $250K, marginal tax bracket > 30%, ability to use the resulting losses (passive income, REPS, or material STR participation), and a hold period of 5+ years.
 If any of those are missing, talk to your CPA before ordering.